stockphrase/no-silo/content/resources/open-handbook/chapter-1.md

     inquiry, or criticism" (41).
 While recalling information at a later time is important, this is not the sole purpose of reading.
-Critical reading also involves a process of evaluating, questioning, and interpreting the text---activities that highlighting severely limit.
+Critical reading also involves a process of evaluating, questioning, and interpreting the text---activities that highlighting actively resists.

 -   Thirdly, highlighting doesn't help you place the information into your long-term memory.
 [Recent